-LA LA's Named The Officer for Safeguarding Children can offer advice School's and quidance to the Safeguarding Children Co-ordinator /Headteacher and the Governing Body's Designated Governor for Safeguarding Children.
-The LA will offer level 2 training to the
+LA LA's Named The Officer for Safeguarding Children can offer advice and quidance to the School's Safeguarding Children Co-ordinator /Headteacher and the Governing Body's Designated Governor for Safeguarding Children.

 - The LA will offer level 2 training to the Chair of Governing Body and the Designated Governor for Safeguarding, in relation to safe recruitment and the procedures to be followed if there are allegations against members of staff. - The LA will arrange specific training to the School's Safeguarding Children Coordinator on a regular basis. - The LA's Named Officer for Safeguarding Children will audit the Safeguarding policies of each school on a yearly basis.